mozilla/taar-experiment-v3-shield-study/docs/TESTPLAN.md

 ### Install the add-on and enroll in the study

 * Navigate to _about:config_ and set the following preferences.
-(If a preference does not exist, create it be right-clicking in the white area and selecting New -> String or Integer depending on the type of preference)
+(If a preference does not exist, create it be right-clicking in the white area and selecting New -> String)
-* Set `extensions.legacy.enabled` to `true`.
-This permits the loading of the embedded Web Extension since new versions of Firefox are becoming restricted to pure Web Extensions only.
+* Set `shieldStudy.logLevel` to `All`.
+This permits shield-add-on log output in browser console.
-* Set `shield.test.variation` to `ensemble-taar` or `linear-taar`.
+* Set `shieldStudy.test.variationName` to `ensemble-taar` or `linear-taar`.
-* Go to [https://bugzilla.mozilla.org/show_bug.cgi?id=1428308](https://bugzilla.mozilla.org/show_bug.cgi?id=1428308) and install the latest signed XPI
+* Go to [https://bugzilla.mozilla.org/show_bug.cgi?id=1469546) and install the latest add-on zip file

 ## Expected User Experience / Functionality